Washington

 Vacatur of misdemeanors

 Effective June 7, 2019, the period in which there need be no subsequent conviction is made coextensive with the three-year waiting period, and the requirement of no previous vacaturs is removed.
-See SHB.
-However, inexplicably, misdemeanants remain subject to the condition that all financial obligations must be satisfied before vacatur will be granted (contrast this with felonies).
+See SHB 1041.
+However, inexplicably, § 9.96.060(2)(a) requires misdemeanants to satisfy all financial obligations before vacatur will be granted (in contrast to the vacatur statute that applies to felonies).

 Also in 2019 misdemeanor marijuana convictions for conduct committed age 21 and older were specifically made subject to vacatur with no waiting period or other eligibility criteria. § 9.96.060(5).
 “If an applicant qualifies under this subsection, the court shall vacate the record of conviction.”